scipy-lectures/scientific-python-lectures/intro/intro.rst

 The Scientific Python ecosystem
 --------------------------------

-Unlike Matlab, Scilab or R, Python does not come with a pre-bundled set of modules for scientific computing.
+Unlike Matlab, or R, Python does not come with a pre-bundled set of modules for scientific computing.
 Below are the basic building blocks that can be combined to obtain a scientific computing environment: